More Photos

 Please discuss this further with our sales team who will be happy to assist in picking the best trip for your family.

 The trip finishes in Valencia and the nearest airport is Valencia Airport.
 It is possible to take the metro from the city straight to the airport.
-The metro operates every 5 minutes and the journey is approximately 30 minutes.
+The metro operates approximately every 15 minutes and the journey takes around 20 minutes.
+Please see www.rome2rio.com for more details.

-From Valencia it is also possible to return to Alicante on the direct ALSA bus from Valencia to Alicante city centre from where you can take the airport shuttle.
-The full journey takes approximately 2 and half hours.
+From Valencia it is also possible to return to Alicante on the direct ALSA bus from Valencia to Alicante city centre, from where you can take the airport shuttle.
+The full journey takes approximately 3.5 hours.
+Please see www.alsa.com and www.alcairport.com/bus-travel-alicante-airport for more details.

 This trip is on a bed and breakfast basis to allow you the opportunity to enjoy dining in the many local restaurants.

-Water is drinkable from the taps on this holiday.
-Please fill your personal bottles for your day in the morning.
-We do not encourage the purchasing of single use plastic bottles.
+Water from the taps is perfectly drinkable on this holiday - please use this to fill your personal bottles for your daily activities.
+We do not encourage the purchase of single-use plastic bottles.

-On this trip we have selected a lovely range of 3* and 4* hotels for you, some with swimming pools to relax in after a busy day in the saddle.
-All have been chosen for their fantastic locations and warm hospitality and have areas to unwind whether it be a cosy bar, an outdoor terrace or a lounge area.
-All of the accommodations offer a great buffet breakfast to fuel your rides each day and some may be able to offer picnic lunches on request too.
+On this trip we have selected a lovely range of 3-star and 4-star hotels for you, some with swimming pools to relax in after a busy day in the saddle.
+All have been chosen for their fantastic locations and warm hospitality and have great areas to unwind, whether it be a cosy bar, an outdoor terrace, or a lounge area.
+All offer a good buffet breakfast to help fuel your rides each day, and some may be able to offer picnic lunches on request too.

 It is possible to arrange additional nights' accommodation in Alicante and Valencia before or after your trip so that you can stay a little longer and enjoy all the cities have to offer.
-Please speak to one of our sales team for further details.
+Please speak to one of our Sales Team for more information.

-Bikes are a hybrid bike which come with 27 gears and all bikes come equipped with a pannier for your daily essentials plus a bike lock, pump and repair kit.
+Hybrid bikes come with 27 gears, and all bikes come equipped with a pannier for your daily essentials, plus a bike lock, pump, and repair kit.

 Please note that it is a legal requirement to wear a helmet in Spain.
-We strongly recommend you to bring your own helmet with you for the best comfort however helmets are included as part of this trip.
+We strongly recommend you to bring your own helmet with you for the best comfort, however rental helmets are included as part of this trip.

-We also recommend packing a gel seat for extra comfort or a pair of padded cycling shorts, whilst the cycling is leisurely and there are plenty of opportunities to stop and explore it is always nice to have some padding for a comfortable ride.
+We also recommend packing a gel seat or a pair of padded cycling shorts for extra comfort, as whilst the cycling is leisurely and there are plenty of opportunities to stop and explore, it is always nice to have some padding for a more comfortable ride.

-E-bikes are also available at an additional supplement of £170.
+E-bikes are also available at an additional supplement of £175.
 We are also able to arrange children’s bikes.
-Please ask our sales team for details.
+Please ask our Sales Team for details.

 Your main luggage will be transferred between each of your hotels while you are out on your ride.
-We ask that you please ensure your luggage is under 20KG and that your luggage is ready for collection each morning.
-You will also need a daypack to carry your daily essentials with you.
+We ask that you please ensure that each piece of your luggage is under 20KG and that your luggage is ready for collection each morning.
+You will also need a daypack to carry your daily essentials with you whilst you are riding.

 Europe